Serena survives as Djokovic, Murray down young guns

 Djokovic, bidding for his maiden French Open title, hurtled on with an immaculate 6-4 6-4 6-4 defeat of 19-year-old wildcard Kokkinakis -- a break of serve in each set sufficient for the Serb who, like Nadal, is yet to drop a set.

-“Tennis needs players like Thanasi, who is a teenager, but still able to come out on centre court and play with courage and play with power and belief,” top seed Djokovic said.
+“Tennis needs players like Thanasi, who is a teenager, but still able to come out on center court and play with courage and play with power and belief,” top seed Djokovic said.

 Murray said similar things about Kyrgios who produced a few fireworks and occasionally turned the air blue.